Everything You Need to Know About Retirement Distributions

 A rollover occurs when money is moved from a retirement plan to an IRA or one IRA to another IRA.
 A transfer occurs when you request the financial institution to transfer money directly from your IRA or retirement account to another IRA or a retirement account – old 401(k) to new 401(k).

 Generally, rollovers and trustee-to-trustee transfers are not taxable distributions.
-However, if you do not rollover the same amount of money you withdrew or you went beyond 60 days to rollover the funds to another account, the distribution is taxable.
-Rollover distributions handled by the plan trustee will generally have a Code G or H in box 7 of Form 1099-R.
+However, if you do not rollover the same amount of money you withdrew or you went beyond 60 days to roll the funds over to another account, the distribution is taxable.
+The most common rollover trap occurs when you withdraw the money from a pension plan, there will be an automatic 20 percent withholding and you put the amount you received into the new account.
+The amount sent to the IRS as withholding is considered distributed and was not rolled over.
+Rollover distributions handled by the plan trustee generally have no withholding and are identified by a Code G or H in box 7 of Form 1099-R.

-Distributions from a Roth IRA or a Roth 401(k) are not taxable.
-If you take a distribution from the account before age 59 1/2 or before the account is less than five years old, you may be required to pay a 10% additional tax on the early distribution amount.
+Distributions from a Roth IRA or a Roth 401(k) are generally not taxable.
+If you take a distribution from the account before age 59 1/2 or before the account is less than five years old, you may be required to pay an additional 10% tax on some, or all, of the early distribution amount.

 Distributions from a traditional IRA or from a traditional (non-Roth) retirement account before you reach age 59 1/2 are subject to an additional 10% tax.
 There are some exceptions.
 For instance, if you are permanently disabled, the beneficiary of a deceased IRA owner, or purchasing a first home as well as other circumstances.